AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-7-frontiers.md

 The distinction matters because the answers can point in different directions.
-Interval bound propagation (IBP) is expressive enough in principle to approximate every continuous target on a compact input domain.
+Interval bound propagation (IBP) is expressive enough in principle to approximate every continuous target on a compact input domain: a closed and bounded region such as a box.
 A tighter relaxation can nevertheless produce a worse model during training.
 Multi-neuron relaxations can prove relationships that every single-neuron relaxation misses.
 A further barrier appears when a verifier repeatedly keeps